The Jawun secondment: Tree change for a worthy cause

-Maria Poulos, Allens' Art Curator, recently undertook a secondment to Kaiela Arts, an Aboriginal art gallery in the town of Shepparton, located on the floodplain of the Goulburn River in northern Victoria.
+Maria Poulos, Allens' Art Curator, undertook a secondment to Kaiela Arts, an Aboriginal art gallery in the town of Shepparton, located on the floodplain of the Goulburn River in northern Victoria.
 It lies approximately 181 kilometres north-northeast of Melbourne and has around 50,0000 inhabitants.

 Maria's secondment brief was to assist Kaiela Arts manage its database and crowd funding campaigns.
 For six weeks she stepped away from her corporate role in Allens' Sydney office and immersed herself into Country and culture.